Forgotten Former Lightning Players Who Will Shock You

 1. Denis Savard (C)

 Everyone remembers Denis Savard during his time with the Chicago Blackhawks.
 Everyone also most likely remembers how the Montreal Canadiens traded for him too.
-After all, not only did the Canadiens trade away Chris Chelios to get him in 1990, but the Habs acquired him, in part righting an old wrong after passing over they Francophone star to pick Doug Wickenheiser No. 1 overall in 1980.
+After all, not only did the Canadiens trade away Chris Chelios to get him in 1990, but the Habs acquired him, in part righting an old wrong after passing over the Francophone star to pick Doug Wickenheiser No. 1 overall in 1980.

 Savard also infamously served as a healthy scratch down the stretch during the Habs’ 1993 Stanley Cup run.
 As a result, some fans may understandably assume that’s where it ended for the Hockey Hall of Fame inductee (2000), but he did in fact play four more seasons, three and change of which were back with the Blackhawks where he returned to retire.